senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **findPathByEntityId**

     - Searches for the shortest relationship path between two entities based on entity IDs.
-        - The returned path is the shortest path among the paths that satisify the parameters.
+        - The returned path is the shortest path among the paths that satisfy the parameters.

 1. **findPathByRecordId**

     - Searches for the shortest relationship path between two entities based on record IDs.
-        - The returned path is the shortest path among the paths that satisify the parameters.
+        - The returned path is the shortest path among the paths that satisfy the parameters.

 1. **getActiveConfigId**